How does the Keyword Lasso generate recommendations for keywords to add?

 You can choose the strategy you would like the suggestions to be based on:

 Unlike a regular search terms report, once you add the search term as a keyword it won't show up in the suggestions.
-Search terms can be added in one of the four match types - broad, phrase, exact and BMM (broad match modifier).
+Search terms can be added in one of the three match types - broad, phrase, and exact.